-Installing a Demand Generation Strategy in a Recruitment Agency
+Using A Demand Generation Strategy in Recruitment

 Adopting a Demand Generation Strategy

 Installing a demand generation strategy is not the simplest of marketing activities.
 The strategy depends not only on a tight integration between recruiters (sales) and marketing but also on the ability and the conditioning of the business to measure a return at all stages of the demand generation process.

 According to Hubspot, there are typically 4 stages a business can go through before achieving a revenue generation strategy through marketing efforts.

 45% of companies never move beyond the 1st stage of adopting traditional marketing activity